SWOSSAA CONSTITUTION

 OFSAA

-The President, First Vice-President, the
+The President, First Vice-President,

-Secretary-Treasurer and the person elected under 5.5
+the Secretary-Treasurer and the person elected under 5.5 will be SWOSSAA’s

-will be SWOSSAA’s members of the OFSAA’s Legislative Council.
-The Secretary-Treasurer and the person
+members of the OFSAA’s Legislative Council.

-elected under 5.5 will be SWOSSAA=s members of the OFSAA Board of Directors.
+The Secretary-Treasurer and the person elected under 5.5 will be SWOSSAA=s members of the OFSAA Board of

 6.1 -- Standing Committees